affincoali/LLMDUDDe/README.md

    - ✅ Upload agent logos and screenshots
    - ✅ Working upload handlers in admin and submit forms
    - ✅ R2 public URLs with custom domain support
-   - ⚠️ Image optimization and resizing (pending)
+   - ✅ Image optimization and metadata extraction
-   - ⚠️ Gallery management in admin panel (pending)
+   - ✅ Gallery management UI in admin panel with drag-and-drop
-   - ⚠️ Drag-and-drop reordering (pending)
+   - ✅ Reordering with visual feedback
+   - ✅ Edit/delete gallery images
+   - ✅ **DEPLOYED TO PRODUCTION** and tested working

 4. **Email Notifications**:
    - Setup Resend API or SendGrid